the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-location.md

 Consider where will you put signs at the venue to indicate where the sessions are taking place, and also where any facilities such as restrooms, elevators, kitchen space, and all breakout sessions are located.
 Signs should be clearly visible and identifiable to your attendees.
 Try to place signs and information before **and** at junctions so that people do not take a wrong turn down a corridor, and if there are locations at your venue that may be difficult to navigate, consider having staff visible to help direct attendees.
 Use directional arrows, and have signs distributed regularly along paths.

 Although they may help some individuals, remember that signs and visual information may not be accessible to all attendees and consider how to provide clear guidance at the venue to attendees with visual impairments.
 When assisting a disabled person, ask them how you can do this because it varies between individuals.
-Blind people may follow you by taking your arm or asking their guide dog to follow you.
 Do not touch, grab, or move people with disabilities, their mobility aids, or service dogs without permission.

 It is also important to be cognizant that attendees who are more familiar with the layout of University campuses may feel more comfortable navigating university-based locations.
 Please consider how you will make members of the public feel comfortable in these spaces.